My goal with this guide is to basically enable you to be your own realtor for the ATX area.

 READY TO MAKE AN OFFER?

+My good friend says fuck realtors.
 I know, it's harsh, but really.
 You're going to do all of the work anyway.
 Take the 6% that a realtor would make on seller's closing costs, and use it to negotiate a lower price.
+It worked for her, but I would still be cautious and make sure you know what you're doing.

 TX Residential Contracts (so you can do it yourself)